-Creutz & Partners generally exercises the voting rights held by C&P Funds on the basis of the shares held by it and issued by the portfolio companies in a responsible manner.
+The voting rights held by C&P Funds on the basis of the shares held by it and issued by the portfolio companies are exercised in a responsible manner.
 The voting rights are exercised for shares of national and international listed companies, unless there are significant obstacles to exercising these rights, such as share blocking or extensive proxy requirements.

-The "General declarations regarding the exercise of voting rights" at general meetings of the portfolio companies, as described under point 5 a), set out Creutz & Partners' principles for exercising shareholder voting rights on behalf of C&P Funds, either itself or through the investment manager as voting rights representative.
+The "General declarations regarding the exercise of voting rights" at general meetings of the portfolio companies, as described under point 5 a), sets out Creutz & Partners' principles for exercising shareholder voting rights on behalf of C&P Funds, according to which the investment manager responsible for the respective sub-fund (see prospectus) acts as shareholder representative.